pyrsmk/Lumy/README.md

 ### Adding basic routes

-The basic way to add a route in a CLI context is :
+The basic way to add a route in a CLI environment is :

 ```php
 $lumy->route('--help',function(){